 Antifungal Susceptibility Testing (AST)

 A generic term for the laboratory measurement, achievable using different methods, of the levels of susceptibility or resistance shown by fungal isolates to antifungals.
 It may for example, involve disc diffusion testing or MIC determination.

 A chemical substance that kills or inhibits the growth of microorganisms such as bacteria, viruses or fungi.
-(See also: antibiotic, which is a class of antimicrobials).
+(See also: antifungal, which is a class of antimicrobial).

 An organisational or healthcare-system-wide approach to promoting and monitoring judicious use of antimicrobials to preserve their future effectiveness